sudarshanswati/sunbird-learning-platform/Installation.md

-Installation steps for Data Pipeline Infrastructure
+Installation steps for Learning Platform Infrastructure -
--

 Sunbird Learning Platform installation is automated with ansible as configuration management tool.